4 Things To Expect When You Are Planning Business Travel

 This issue is predominantly found when booking the hotel, but it can rear its head when browsing for flights also.
 While there may be some people in your organisation who genuinely don’t mind how they fly and where they stay, there are others who will be very choosy indeed– and they won’t be afraid to instruct you to find options to meet their exacting standards.

 This is exhausting.
 If the problem makes it difficult for you to confirm any booking, then it’s often worth laying down a rule: only essential requirements will be considered.
 What’s the difference between essential requirements and standard requirements?
-Here’s a few examples:
+Here are a few examples:

 The hotel needs to have access to gluten-free menu options for sufferers of Celiac Disease.